-If ANY occupants inside your house gives the police permission to enter and search your home, then the police now have the right to enter your home.
+If ANY occupants inside your house gives the police permission to enter and search your home, then the police now have the right to enter your home and search.
 The Supreme Court has ruled that anyone in your residence can give permission for the police to search your home.
-This means for instance your children, spouse, a visiting neighbor, friend or anyone that is inside your home can give the police permission to enter and search even if you say no.
+This means for instance your children, spouse, visiting neighbor, friend or anyone that is inside your home can give the police permission to enter and search even if you say no.

 Police Officers Will LIE To Get You To Talk